Infosys/camunda-connectors/connector-docusign/README.md

 ### **How can I authenticate Docusign Connector?**

-The Docusign Connector needs the credentials for connection -
+The Docusign Connector needs the credentials for connection except Custom Api Requests -
 -	**accountId**- Account Id of your account
 -	**accessToken**: [refer](https://developers.docusign.com/platform/auth/implicit/implicit-get-token/) this to generate accessToken
 -	**baseUri** : A base path for the authentication service.
 This path differs depending on whether your app is in the developer environment or in production.